SilentGopherLnx/FileMoverGui/README.md

 **Not all functions are implemented and realised as planned!** such as:
 - detail information for compare existing files when ask for repace
+- copy "modified time" files
 - writing files to temporary name (half-copied files will not be looked as "ok")
 - corect speed and time left calculation

-License type is GPL3
+- free space check
+- ask if folders gonna be merged
+- ask for options for symlink...

-# Platform:
+# Platform & License:
 **Only Linux!** Tested only on amd64 on Cinnamon desktop of Linux Mint.

 Windows support is NOT planned

+**License type is GPL3**

-# Usage example for two files copy:
+# Usage example for copy of two files:
 **golang:**
 > exec.Command("FileMoverGui", "-cmd", "copy", "-src", "file:///path_src/file1" + "\n" + "file:///path_src/file2", "-dst", "file:///path_dst/")